This month, we have completed a scheme of 76 homes in Walton on behalf of growth and regeneration Group Torus.

 The future of the site, which involved the redevelopment of the former Notre Dame Catholic College, was plunged into uncertainty when two successive contractors went into administration part way through the build.

-Fortunately, HMS, was able to step in, mobilise quickly and ensure that the much-needed homes were delivered to time, spec and budget.
-Starting on site in July 2019, HMS has worked tirelessly to redevelop the site, overcoming amendments made to planning permission, picking up where previous contractors left off and most recently, site activity halting due to COVID-19.
+Fortunately, we were able to step in, mobilise quickly and ensure that the much-needed homes were delivered to time, spec and budget.
+Starting on site in July 2019, we have worked tirelessly to redevelop the site, overcoming amendments made to planning permission, picking up where previous contractors left off and most recently, site activity halting due to COVID-19.

 Construction Director, John Barrow explains: “For us, Notre Dame has been a landmark project and the first we have taken over mid-build.
 This has been a challenge for the entire team as we had to work within confines dictated by another company.